michaelnisi/troubled/data/posts/2012/double-negative.md

 {
   "title": "Double Negative",
-  "description": "In JavaScript we can apply double negation to check if an  object exists, which isn't inelegant.", "date": "2012-05-15",
+  "description": "In JavaScript we can apply double negation to check if an  object exists, which isn’t inelegant.", "date": "2012-05-15",
   "template": "article.pug",
   "path": "2012/05"